mattia-marini/free-lang-util/readme.md

 # Parsing utils for free grammars
-A tool for generating parsing tables and automaton of free grammars, written in rust 🦀
+Tool to generate and visualize tables and automata for educational purposes, written in Rust. 🦀

 ## Usage
 ```bash